Masterpiece Stories

 The Message

-On the surface the message is clear, the human relationship with nature, a trope so often explored in Romanticism.
-And yet it is a twist on the old cliche, where nature is ferocious and humans small in the face of it.
+On the surface the message is clear: the human relationship with nature, a trope so often explored in Romanticism.
+And yet it is a twist on the old cliche, where nature is ferocious and humans are small in the face of it.
 Nature is subdued, and humans control it even if they are not visible.
 It speaks of the distance that industry created between us and nature, control makes intimacy impossible.
 This is why the picture feels so cold.

 The river still ripples in an unruly surface though, reminding us we cannot control everything.
 The message is really quite simple here, one which was often leveled as an accusation.
 On the other hand, you may say it is sublimely distilled, down to its very essence.